 Q:1 Why LVM is required?
 Ans: LVM stands for Logical Volume Manager.
-It’s help to resize the filesystem’s size online on Linux.
+It helps to resize the filesystem’s size online on Linux.
 Easily we can extend or reduce the size of LVM partition using the lvextend & lvreduce commands.

 Above Command will shrink the size & will make the filesystem size 20GB.

-Q:6 How to create partition from the raw disk?
-Ans: There is default utility fdisk on linux with the help of this utility we can create partitions.
-Below are the steps to create partition from the raw dsik : – fdisk /dev/ for eq: [hd* (IDE) or sd* (SCSI)] – Now predd n and hit enter to create a new partition – After creating partition , press w and hit Enter to write the changes to the partition table.
+Q:6 How to create a partition from the raw disk?
+Ans: There is default utility fdisk on Linux with the help of this utility we can create partitions.
+Below are the steps to create a partition from the raw disk : – fdisk /dev/ for eq: [hd* (IDE) or sd* (SCSI)] – Now press n and hit enter to create a new partition – After creating a partition , press w and hit Enter to write the changes to the partition table.

 Q:7 Where the kernel modules are located?
 Ans: The default location of kernel modules is ‘/lib/modules/<kernel-version>/’.
 Also with ‘lsmod‘ command, we can see all the installed kernel modules.

 Q:8 What is umask?
 Ans:umask stands for ‘User file creation mask’.
-The user file-creation mode mask (umask) is use to determine the file permission for newly created files.
+The user file-creation mode mask (umask) is used to determine the file permission for newly created files.

 To set this value permanently for a user, it has to be put in the appropriate profile file which depends on the default shell of the user.

 Q:10 How to change the default run level in Linux?
 Ans: You can change the run level using mention steps: For CentOS/RHEL 6 – – Edit /etc/inittab file to change the default run level. # vim /etc/inittab – Find below parameter and change the value id:3:initdefault Change to: id:5:initdefault For CentOS/RHEL 7 – Check the default run level using mention command. # systemctl get-default – Change the default run level. # systemctl set-default TARGET.target